Code-Institute-Submissions/Gomsur-roberts-bike-rentals/readme.md

 ### open the app in the browser

-Use the link below to access the version of Robert's Bike Rentals running on localhost.
+Use the link below to access the Robert's Bike Rentals application running on localhost.

 [Robert's Rental Bikes (localhost)](http://localhost:8000/)